canitez01/shapley_decomposition/README.md

 # Shapley Decomposition

-Influenced by the World Bank's Job Structure tool[^1], this package consists of a generalized module for decomposing change over time with Shapley method[^2].
+Influenced by the World Bank's Job Structure tool[^1], this package consists of a generalized module for decomposing change over time with Shapley method (using shapley values[^2]).
 Decomposition is used to understand the individual contribution of variables to the change.
+Overall application of shapley method in poverty change decompositions see [^3]

 ## Notes